mayurimhetre/Pedestrian-Dwell-Time-Prediction/README.md

 Understanding pedestrian boarding and alighting behavior is crucial for optimizing public transportation systems.
 This project focuses on **analyzing pedestrian trajectory data from a train platform** to **simulate boarding processes and predict train dwell times**.

-Using high-resolution spatiotemporal movement data, the study identifies boarding zones, classifies passenger movements, and models dwell time as a function of passenger flow dynamics.
+Using spatiotemporal movement data, the study identifies boarding zones, classifies passenger movements, and models dwell time as a function of passenger flow dynamics.
 Both **static and dynamic measurement approaches** are evaluated to capture real-world pedestrian behavior more accurately.

 ---